darktohka/pgvector-azure-openai-mcp-server/README.md

 By default, the `mcp_vectors` Postgres database will be used.

-If databases need to be set up manually, use:
+If databases need to be set up manually (not necessary when using `init-db.sql`), use:

 ```bash
 # Connect to PostgreSQL and enable the pgvector extension